saltict/availproject.github.io/docs/node/0060-avail-relay-node.md

 For more advanced configurations, consult the [Configuration Reference](https://github.com/availproject/avail-light-relay#config-reference).

 Congratulations!
-You've successfully set up a Relay Node.
+You've successfully set up a relay Node.
 Your node is now ready to assist with connectivity issues between light clients in your network.
-Happy Relaying! 🚀
+Happy relaying! 🚀